-Figure 2. (a) Weekly CO observations for the MSEA region (grey circles) and the climatological average created by averaging each week over the 19-year time series (black line). (b) CO anomalies resulting from the difference between the weekly observations and the climatological average.
+Figure 2. (a) Weekly CO observations for MSEA (grey circles) and the climatological average created by averaging each week over the 19-year time series (black line). (b) CO anomalies resulting from the difference between the weekly observations and the climatological average.
 Positive anomalies are shown in red and negative anomalies are shown in blue.